-My review of the best heavy duty sewing machine will help you pick the best one for your sewing needs, whether you’re just sewing for yourself or you have a sewing business and need something industrial to help with better quality pieces at a quicker turnaround.
+My review of the best heavy duty sewing machine will help you pick the best one for your sewing needs, whether you’re just sewing for yourself or you have a sewing business and need something industrial to help with better quality pieces (like denim jeans) at a quicker turnaround.

 You might’ve read other heavy duty sewing machine reviews that tell you rubbish such as “every beginner needs a heavy duty sewing machine” or “it’s good to have one just in case”, the reality is that heavy duty sewing machines are not for your average sewing enthusiast.